BeryJu/gravity/docs/content/docs/api/_index.md

 ### Authentication

-Session authentication using local users and OIDC is supported for browser usage.
-API keys can also be created for automation.

 A default admin user is created on the first startup.
 You can find the credentials printed to stdout.
 See [Installation](../install).

+Session authentication using local users and OIDC is supported for browser usage.
+API keys can also be created for automation.

+To authenticate to the API using a token, create the token either using [ADMIN_TOKEN](../install/_index.md#advanced), or in the Web Interface under __Auth -> Tokens__.
+Upon creation, the token will be shown in the browser.
+Afterwards, add the `Authorization` header to API requests with the value of `Bearer <token>`.

 #### CLI